OiMickBoi/CS321-Project-2-Stardew-Valley/Journal.md

 Read increase pseudocde to find what follwing means:
     // priority queue objects to array indices

+## 09-29-2022
+2:26 pm
+need to do more testing on BuildMaxHeap.
+I have done three levels on the left but not the right.

+Also I should have more Null cases.
+I mean where I try the opposite of how my test cases should work.
+That is the true way to test something

 ## Sources to cite:
 https://www.w3schools.com/java/java_constructors.asp // Java Constructors